 - sealed outside of the fridge for up to 4 hours in temperatures less than 20 degrees

-- in a fridge for up to 5 days - place it on a shelf and not inside the door
+- in a fridge for up to 5 to 7 days (place it on a shelf and not inside the door)

-- in a fridge freezer for 3 months
+- in a fridge freezer for 3 to 6 months

 Previously frozen milk